 Diagnosis of Unexplained Infertility

-Investigations should include a semen analysis, assessment of ovulation and ovarian reserve, a pelvic ultrasound (female) and tubal patency check by hysterosalpingogram or laparoscopy.
+Investigations should include a semen analysis, assessment of ovulation and ovarian reserve, a pelvic ultrasound (female) and tubal patency check by hysterosalpingogram (HSG) or laparoscopy.

 The most accurate way currently to assess ovarian reserve is a serum Anti Mullerian Hormone (AMH) assay.
 This blood test can be performed at any time of the menstrual cycle and should be very helpful in determining ovarian reserve and likely ovarian response if treatment with ovarian stimulation is recommended.